nsnam/ns-3-dev-git/src/network/doc/error-model.rst

 to 0.1 and ErrorUnit to "Packet", in the long run, around 10% of the packets will be lost.

+Another stochastic error model is the ``BurstErrorModel`` which allows configuration of (random) burst error drop patterns.

+The other type of model is a deterministic model, in which packets are errored according to a particular prescribed pattern.
+An example is the ``ListErrorModel`` that allows users to specify the list of packets to be errored, by listing the specific packet UIDs.
+A variant of the ``ListErrorModel``, the ``ReceiveListErrorModel``, allows users to list packets to be errored by the order of their arrivals (without regard to their UIDs).
+The ``BinaryErrorModel`` alternates between errored and error-free packets.

 Design
 ======